intelagense/rwxrob/log/2021/02/14/README.md

+## Sunday, February 14, 2021, 10:16:59AM EST <1613315819>

+So very happy with moving back to pure Markdown files for KEG nodes.
+Requiring that the first line be a hashtag makes creating generators such a since using minimal scripting.

+Before when there was a YAML header there it was anything but simple and intuitive.
+Best decision in the last three months has been going with the `data.*` files.
+It also brought in the entire File-System-As-A-Database (FADB) stuff that I'd practically written off from 2015.
+It's all there and combined into KEG.
+In fact, so many one off ideas are seemingly coming together on this, stuff that dates back even to my IBM days when I used the notion of a node to send knowledge packages across the wire.

 ## Sunday, February 14, 2021, 8:34:01AM EST <1613309641>

 Sometimes I fucking hate how verbose JSON is.
 I get that it makes things